usir/usir_ex/README.md

 # usir

-Elixir server for the usir websocket subprotocol
+Elixir implementation of the usir protocol